 No more than 10 minutes later, Mike made Lang stop the car again.
 As we followed the beam of his spotlight into the forest, he calmly announced: Marbled cat.
 I think my heart had skipped a beat.
 I expected almost anything but a Marbled cat.
 It was sitting on a tree branch quite high up from the ground about 35-40 meters away from the road.
 Apart from a small twig that was blocking part of its body we had a sensationally clear view of it.

 It was a magical sight.
-A patch of forest illuminated by a warm light of the spotlight stood out sharply against the darkness of the night.
+A patch of forest illuminated by the warm light of the spotlight stood out sharply against the darkness of the night.
 The trunk of the tree and the branch leading away from it provided the perfect frame for the resting cat.
 The forest was absolutely quiet.
 And so were we.

 After a while, the cat got up, arched its back in a typically feline stretch, moved a couple of paces and settled back down.
 We stared at it in mute awe.
 It was stunning.
 Smaller than I expected, its thick coat was patterned in beautiful blotches as if painted by an inspired artist.
 It’s incredibly long bushy tail was draped behind the branch but we still could see the tip of it.